cksystemsteaching/selfie/README.md

 In `mipster`, division-by-zero exceptions are caused by executing `divu` or `remu` instructions, and lead to program termination.
 Timer interrupts are implemented by a countdown of a global variable `timer` that is decremented for each executed instruction until its value is zero.
 For details on how division-by-zero exceptions and timer interrupts are handled in `mipster`, refer to the source code of selfie.

-> Page fault handling
+> Virtual memory access

-There are three components in `mipster` that access virtual memory and may therefore cause or handle page faults: the bootloader which loads code and data into memory, the interpreter which executes code that is stored in memory and accesses memory during execution, and the exception handler when dealing with page faults and syscall exceptions caused by executing `ecall` instructions.
+There are three components in `mipster` that access virtual memory and may therefore cause page faults which either need to be prevented or handled: the bootloader which loads code and data into memory, the interpreter which executes code that is stored in memory and accesses memory during execution, and the exception handler when dealing with system calls invoked by `ecall` instructions.
+In total, `mipster` accesses virtual memory in four distinct cases:

-The bootloader stores code and data in the code and data segments of virtual memory, and prepares the stack segment in virtual memory with console arguments, before the interpreter is launched.
-The interpreter fetches exactly 32 bits from memory where the program counter points to, decodes the 32 bits to determine the instruction and its parameters and arguments encoded by the 32 bits, then executes the instruction, which affects up to 128 bits in the machine state including the value of the program counter, and finally goes back to fetching the next 32 bits, and so on.
-The exception handler deals with exceptions raised during code execution with the interpreter, in particular page faults and system calls.
-In total, the emulator may trigger virtual memory access in four distinct cases:

 1. Loading code and data into memory (bootloader)